raed667/demo-project/readme.md

 - [x] Kafka consumer for real-time events
 - [x] Web-Socket
 - [x] Start-up script
+- [ ] Refactor backend to use Nest
+- [ ] Refactor frontend to use Next
 - [ ] Secure Nginx
 - [ ] Generate client from swagger.json
 - [ ] Deploy on a production environment (OVH, GCP, AWS..)